ethersphere/bee-docs/docs/working-with-bee/bee-tools.md

-Use this tool to make sure your Bee is functioning correctly, keep an eye on cheques as they accumulate, and cash them out, withdraw your earned BZZ, and much more!
+Use this tool to make sure your Bee is functioning correctly, keep an eye on cheques as they accumulate, and cash them out, withdraw your earned xBZZ, and much more!

 Head over to the [Github repo](https://github.com/ethersphere/bee-dashboard) for more information on how to install and use _Bee Dashboard_.